pmakai/coursera-getting-and-cleaning-data-assignment/CodeBook.md

 The following data processing steps have been performed:

+0. Creating test and training datasets based on measurements, activity labels and variable labels
 1. Merging the training and test datasets
 2. Selecting means and standard deviations and saves this into a dataset
 3. Converted the activity columns into factors based on the values of the activity_labels dataset